SiCL: Silhouette-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change: Our Methodology: Silhouette-Driven Contrastive Learning (SiCL)

 \subsection{Curriculum Nerighour Selecting}

-Sinc that in the early training stages, the model has weaker ability to distinguish samples, we hope the ability improve during training.
-To this end, we provide a curriculum strategy for searching neighbors which sets the search range accouding to the training progress.
-Specifically, we set the semantic neighbour searching range $k$ (which is defined in Section~\ref{sec:Hierarchical Semantic}) as
+Since in the early training stages, the model has a weaker ability to distinguish samples, we hope the ability improves during training.
+To this end, we provide a curriculum strategy for searching neighbors which sets the search range according to the training progress.
+Specifically, we set the cluster-level neighbor searching range $k$ as

-where $T$ is the total number of training epochs and $t$ is the current step, $K$ is a hyper-parameter (which will be discussed in Section~\ref{sec:Experiments}).
+where $T$ is the total number of training epochs and $t$ is the current step, $K$ is a hyper-parameter.